 – When the existing ad network doesn’t support multiple ad formats.
 Several ad networks are offering various formats of ads.
 But not all networks can offer ad formats suitable for your website or the ones you desire.
 In fact, some networks can provide custom unique ad formats that could improve your user experience.

-– When an ad network has limited features such as low ad fill rate, low CPMs, etc. Some of the ad networks can offer 100% fill rate but lower CPMs (think Google AdSense ad balance) and some might have a low fill rate but higher CPMs.
+– When an ad network has a lower ad fill rate, CPMs, etc. Some of the ad networks can offer a 100% fill rate but lower CPMs (think Google AdSense ad balance) and some might have a low fill rate but higher CPMs.
 To achieve both, it’s good to partner with more than one ad network.

 – When an ad network doesn’t yield expected ad revenue.
 Under certain conditions, some ad networks might not generate the revenue you expected and there are a lot of factors involved.
 In such scenarios, integrating multiple ad networks can help to improve ad revenue.

 So, instead of relying on a single ad network, it’s better to try multiple networks and keep experimenting to find suitable ones.
 But where should you start?